jbirddog/blue/README.md

 You can easily write a bytecode viewer that uses any means desired to display the bytecode.
 In the example above, the yellow `bye` means that word is to be called at assemble time.
 If yellow is not agreeable, make it pink or underlined, or display it as `@bye`.
 If you like reading verbose code, display it as `callAtAssembleTime(bye)`.
+In the same vein, the visual representation of the opcodes can also be changed. if `@` is too terse, simply have your bytecode viewer display `fetch`.

 Thanks to [input from a kind reddit user](https://www.reddit.com/r/Forth/comments/1mwsgga/comment/na80bqc/) Blue also ships with a non color based viewer (./bin/bnc) that uses prefixes instead.
 Using this viewer the example